Shifted moments of cubic and quartic Dirichlet $L$-functions: Preliminaries

 The estimates in the first two cases of \eqref{mertenstype} are unconditional and the third holds under the Riemann hypothesis. \end{lemma}

 We define $\delta_{n=\text{cubic}}$ to be $1$ or $0$ depending on whether $n$ is a cube or not, and $\delta_{n=\text{quartic}}$ similarly for fourth powers.
 For any integer $c \in \mz$, set

 We follow the convention that an empty product is defined to be $1$.
 The same notation $g(c)$ will be used for both $K=\mq(\omega)$ and $\mq(i)$ with the meaning of $\varpi$ varying accordingly.
-There should be no ambiguity from the context.
+There should be no ambiguity, as the context makes the meaning clear.
 We further define